ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 This is version 0.2.1.

-** This thing is under constant revision.
-I think the user interfaces to nsolsc, ptcsolsc, and nsold are stable, but you never know.***
+__This thing is under constant revision.
+I think the user interfaces to nsolsc and ptcsolsc are stable, but you never know.__

+__BREAKING CHANGE__ coming for nsold.jl.
+I think this will be the last thing to do, but I have had that opinion before.

 The scalar solvers and the first chapter of the notebook are done as of v0.1.2.